-Step 3 involves several operations including database processing and statistical analysis.
+Step 3) involves several operations including database processing and statistical analysis.

-At the central level individual data are no longer required and the BIRO system only deals with aggregate data, so all database specifications require to meta-data mainly referred to the concept of statistical objects.
+At the central level, individual data are no longer required as the BIRO system only requires aggregate data, so all database specifications include meta-data mainly referred to the concept of statistical objects.

-A specialised application (BIRO CSV Importer) has been developed in Java to read CSV files embedding statistical objects and store them as separate tables of the Central BIRO database.
+A specialised application (BIRO CSV Importer) has been developed in Java to read CSV files embedding statistical objects and to store them as separate tables of the Central BIRO database.

 As for the Adaptor and Database Manager, a configuration file is required to allocate proper options.

-Same statistical objects, transmitted by separate centres, are appended to the same table to form a global collection of local aggregate data.
+Related statistical objects, transmitted by separate centres, are appended to the same table to form a global collection of local aggregate data.

-The BIRO Central Engine is specifically developed to load and organize all central aggregate data, and perform some basic data processing.
-In particular, elementary Postgres functions are used to compute a "cumulative component" for each statistical object as a pooled estimate of multiple "local" statistical objects.
+The BIRO Database component of the Central Engine has been specifically developed to load and to organize all central aggregate data, as well as to perform basic data processing.
+Elementary Postgres functions have been used to compute a "cumulative component" for each statistical object as a pooled estimate of multiple "local" statistical objects.

-Advanced statistical analysis is performed by R functions that are also included in the Central Engine.
-Cumulative components of statistical objects are processed to deliver all elements of the global report required to deliver the same template used for the local analysis, populated with results that now refer to the whole universe of BIRO collaborative centres.
+Advanced statistical analysis in the Central Engine is performed by specific R functions.
+The cumulative components of statistical objects are processed to deliver all elements of the global report required to deliver the same template used for the local analysis.
+The template will be populated with results referring to the whole universe of BIRO collaborative centres.